May 14– June 23, 2020

 Saturday May 23rd beginning at noon in the ‘Tis building third-floor banquet hall.
 Admission is free

-In its 10th year, the ‘Tis “Journeys in Spirit 2020: Traditional and Contemporary Native Art Exhibition” will be a month-long event produced in partnership with the Smoki Museum.
-It centers on showcasing the visual arts, music, dance and story-telling of and by present day Native people.
+In its 11th year, the ‘Tis “Journeys in Spirit 2020: Traditional and Contemporary Native Art Exhibition” is a month-long event produced in partnership with the Museum of Indigenous People (formerly the Smoki Museum) which showcases the visual arts, music, dance and story-telling of and by present day Native people.

-“Journeys in Spirit” spotlights emerging and established Native artists.
 The arts play an integral role in Native society.
-From a young age, Native children are introduced to bead working, basketry, woodcarving, weaving, jewelry as well as the crafting of musical instruments and/or ceremonial attire.
-Color and imagery carry symbolic meaning in Native cultures, and music and dance are considered an essential aspect of social and ceremonial gatherings and story-telling; the oldest of all the arts is where cultural history and sacred beliefs.
+Beginning at a young age, Native children are introduced to artistic mediums, including bead working, basketry, woodcarving, weaving, and metalworking, as well as the crafting of musical instruments and ceremonial attire.
+Color and imagery carry symbolic meaning in Native cultures, and music and dance are considered an essential aspect of social and ceremonial gatherings.
+Storytelling, the oldest of all the art forms, is used to keep alive cultural history and sacred beliefs.
 For many Native artists, inspiration is found in the stories, ceremonies and rituals that have been passed on to them across several generations, while others are influenced by their personal experiences in the modern world, both within and outside of their tribal communities.

-“Journeys in Spirit 2020” is presented by ‘Tis and the Smoki Museum with additional support from the City of Prescott and the Prescott Area Arts and Humanities Council
+“Journeys in Spirit 2020” is presented by ‘Tis and the Museum of Indigenous People with additional support from the City of Prescott and the Prescott Area Arts and Humanities Council